osmzoso/osm2sqlite/misc/README.md

 - map projection (Web Mercator EPSG:3857)
 - define the colors in a table

-# 3. Check data
+# 3. Show map with tileserver

-Checks if the address street name is identical with the street name.

-## ./leaflet
+TODO

 Simple library "leaflet.py" for creating HTML files with Leaflet.js.

+# 4. Check data

+The script `check_data_addr_highway.py` checks if the address street name is identical with the street name.